lanceplarsen/hashicorpdemo/README.md

 Here is a high-level breakout of each product's responsibility in our project:
 - Packer - Prepackage our SaltMaster.
 All other machines depend on this instance for configuration.
-- Terraform - Build our app infasturcutre.
+- Terraform - Build our app infrastructure.
 Load balancers, Docker Engines, etc., for the translate app.
 - SaltStack - Install HashiCorp's runtime tools on the app infrastructure.
 - Consul - Allow our translate app services to easily discover one another.
 -  Nomad - Run the translate app container job.
 Support automatic registration of app services.
 -  Vault - Inject credentials/secrets into the application at runtime.

 ### Application Architecture
-- Salt-Master - Handles all CM for app infra.
+- Salt-Master - Handles all CM for app infrastructure.
 - Vault - Secret distribution at runtime to Consul and Nomad.
 - Nomad - Single cluster server.
 Docker nodes get Nomad agent to support Nomad workloads.
 - Consul - Single cluster server.
 All nodes get Consul agent.
 Auto bootstrap with GCE metadata tags.